TOMToolkit/tom_base/docs/customization/htmx_tables.rst

  - ``HTMXTableViewMixin`` - This mix-in class must be added to your ListView subclasses that present their data in ``HTMXTable`` subclasses.
-It recognizes AJAX (HTMX) requests and adds pagination data to you ListView's context.
+It recognizes AJAX (HTMX) requests and adds pagination data to your ListView's context.

 Creating a Table for Your Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section walks through the three pieces you need: a Table class, a
 FilterSet class, and a View.
-The Target list page is the reference
+The `Target list page <https://tom-demo.lco.global/targets/>`_
-implementation for each step.
+provides an example implementation for each step.

 Step 1: Define the Table